 Topps is an 80-year-old company with decades of rich tradition and history, but very much built for the 21st century.
 We partner with some of the world’s most iconic brands, and we are in the business of creating powerful consumer connections every day.
 The strategies we have implemented in recent years, including building a digital business that has deepened consumer engagement, have driven excitement and innovation across Topps, fueling strong and increasing revenue with accelerating profitability.
 The future for Topps has never been brighter, and, with a talented and dedicated management and employee base, we are excited for the road ahead.

 Investors and fans alike are excited for that road, too.
 The Topps IPO could present a unique investing opportunity.
 So, for those thinking about Topps stock, let’s take a closer look at the company.

 In the IPO announcement, Topps breaks down its products into four categories.

 Physical Sports & Entertainment.
 This includes trading cards, stickers, albums and games sold both in stores and on its website.
 Partnerships include Major League Baseball, Major League Soccer, National Hockey League, Disney and Star Wars, just to name a few.

 Digital Sports & Entertainment.
 This includes interactive mobile apps.
-Topps claims they “create communities of users who collect, trade and play online.”
+Topps claims it “creates communities of users who collect, trade and play online.”
 It recently started to explore blockchain and NFTs.

 Gift Cards.
-The Topps Digital Services provides gifting/payment solutions around the world.
+The Topps Digital Services provide gifting and payment solutions around the world.
 It includes companies such as Airbnb, DoorDash, Instacart and Netflix.